 TISCO continues to support important religious traditions, especially in the rural areas where monasteries are center of communities.
 Through TISCO Bank's provincial branches, merit making activities such as Katin ceremonies were organized annually to provide support to designated temples.
-In 2011, TISCO Group hosted the Kathin ceremony at Wat Nong Ngu Leum in Chonburi province.
+In 2010, TISCO Group hosted the Kathin ceremony at Wat Nong Ngu Leum in Chonburi province.
+The contribution was intended to support the construction of ubosot (Buddhist temple).
+In addition, TISCO also hosted a religious Papha ceremony for Wat Hua Khuang in Nan to support the renovation of the temple's sermon hall aged over 400 years.